Living north of San Antonio, Texas, while commuting, I've noticed something has changed recently.

 This is a real-time example of the price signal discussed in behavioral economics.

-Even without government campaigns, when prices rise, people adjust their behavior.
+Even without any government campaigns, when prices rise, people adjust their behavior accordingly.

-I had the mindset of, "Texas is a place with cheap gas."
+I had the mindset of, "Texas is a cheap gas area, so what?"
 Now, I consciously try not to exceed 65.

-I knew that a 10 mph difference could lead to a 10-15% change in fuel efficiency, but I ignored it when gas was $3.30.
+I knew that a 10 mph difference could lead to a 10-15% difference in fuel efficiency, but I ignored it when gas was $3.30.

 Texas has traditionally had lower gas prices than the national average.
-With refineries nearby and lower state taxes,there was a psychological buffer of "this place is a bit different."
+With refineries nearby and relatively low state taxes,there was a psychological buffer of "this place is a bit different."
 That buffer has thinned significantly now.

-While premium gas at $4.60 isn't quite at the $6 or $7 levels seen in California, it's still quite high for Texas.
+While $4.60 for premium gas isn't quite at the $6 or $7 levels seen in California, it's still quite high by Texas standards.

 The northern neighborhoods, often referred to as high-income zip codes, are no exception.